which1ispink/rest-api/README.md

 All pull requests must adhere to the [PSR-2 standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md).

 Some features/improvements that I would suggest looking at include:
+- Adding support for returning and accepting other data types other than JSON.
 - Adding pagination support.
 - Adding filtering support.
 - Adding more stuff to the actual game code, other than characters.
 - Adding more unit tests.
-- Any other improvements you see fit.
+- Any other improvements to the overall design that you see fit.

 ## License
 This project is licensed under the MIT license.
 See [License File](LICENSE.md) for more information.